 Fracking, shale gas and health effects: Research roundup

-While the surface impacts of natural-gas extraction are nothing compared to, say, mountaintop removal coal mining, they can also be considerable, and the location of deposits frequently magnifies the problem — for example, the Barnet Shale, one of the richest in the U.S., underlies the entire Dallas-Fort Worth metropolitan area.
+While the surface impacts of natural-gas extraction are nothing compared to, say, mountaintop removal coal mining, they can be considerable, and the location of deposits frequently magnifies the problem — for example, the Barnet Shale, one of the richest in the U.S., underlies the entire Dallas-Fort Worth metropolitan area.
 Residents have little say over how gas wells are run, even those on their own property, and the impact on local roads and infrastructure can be severe: Heavy trucks must haul in gravel, pipes, water and chemicals, then haul out liquid fuels and waste — anywhere from 600 to 1,000 one-way trips for the fracking phase alone.
 And as droughts intensify, concerns rise over the massive quantities of water that hydraulic fracturing requires.
-For a sense of the public’s understanding of all of these issues, see the 2013 survey and report “American Perception of Hydraulic Fracturing,” from the Yale Project on Climate Change Communication.
+For a sense of the public’s understanding of all of these issues, see the 2013 survey and report “American Perceptions of Hydraulic Fracturing,” from the Yale Project on Climate Change Communication.

 Below is a selection of studies that provide insight into the potential health impacts of shale gas extraction and fracking: